loader

 Travel Tips for Minneriya National Park

-• Book Safaris in Advance: It is highly recommended to book your safari in advance, especially during the high season (March to September) to secure a quality jeep and a guide.
+• Book Safaris in Advance: It is highly recommended to book your safari in advance, especially during the high season (July to October) to secure a quality jeep and a guide.
 You can book through your tour operator or directly a jeep operator.

 • Your Guide Matters: Animal sightings are not completely random, An experience Guide and a Naturalist will track animals like leopards better based on historical statistics about their behaviour and environment conditions.
 Hence you need to pick a good team for your safari.